 Yasmin Levy sings Adio Kerida with Seattle’s Ladineros on Nov.
 11th’s Ladino Day Concert

 On Saturday, November 11, Seattle celebrated its fifth annual International Ladino Day with a sold-out performance at the Stroum Jewish Community Center on Mercer Island.
-This year, Seattle’s Ladino Day broke with its established tradition of highlighting the Seattle Sephardic community and its Ladino speech community, instead showcasing a world-famous Sephardic musician contributing to the preservation of Ladino in a unique way, Yasmin Levy.
+This year, Seattle’s Ladino Day broke with its established tradition of highlighting the Seattle Sephardic community and its Ladino speech community, instead showcasing a world-famous Sephardic musician, Yasmin Levy, who contributes to the preservation of Ladino in a unique way.
 Ms. Levy is a Sephardic Israeli singer who sings both traditional Sephardic music in Ladino and original compositions in Modern Spanish.
 Her songs, both the traditional and the original, feature heavy influence from flamenco and tango, and at times sound very little like traditional Sephardic music.

-Molly is a fourth-year Ph.D. student in the Department of Linguistics and is the Isaac Alhadeff Graduate Fellow at the Stroum Center for Jewish Studies.
+Molly Fitzmorris is a fourth-year Ph.D. student in the Department of Linguistics and is the Isaac Alhadeff Graduate Fellow at the Stroum Center for Jewish Studies.
 She has a B.A. in Latin American Studies from New York University, and an M.A. in Hispanic Studies from the University of Washington.
 Her research focuses on the documentation of Ladino in Seattle, and her two current projects explore the dialects of Ladino spoken in Seattle and the use of a common Turkish suffix in Ladino.
-Molly helped organize the first three International Ladino Day celebrations in Seattle, and is an occasional student at the weekly Ladineros classes.
+Molly helped organize the first three International Ladino Day celebrations, and is an occasional student at the weekly Ladineros classes in Seattle.